 I grew up behind the Iron Curtain, in a small town in Poland.
 There wasn’t much visual inspiration.
 And no, I never thought of doing anything creative.
 I had no idea about creative careers.
 I happened to be good at maths (or just had very good maths teachers) and so I went to study economics and applied statistics.

 What happened next?

 I moved to London and ended up working in the City (London’s historic financial district).
 Which was fine, I was perfectly happy.
 I did spend a lot of time in clothing shops, especially vintage ones.
 Mainly looking at the “engineering” side of garments – how they are lined, how finished.
 But I never thought it was out of the ordinary.

 This is when I fell in love with vintage clothing – rummaging through vintage shops I discovered that you can do anything you like with clothes.
 The look was not as important, you can create it, I was more interested in how things are finished.

 What was the light-bulb moment then?
 When did you start making clothes?

 It started with a present – a sewing machine for my birthday.
 I had no idea how to use it, so I signed up for a sewing course.
 It was a revelation!
 I fell in love with sewing immediately.
-To create garments, I needed more knowledge - how to draw patterns and how to make clothes out of them.
-So I did a few short courses at Central Saint Martins and London College of Fashion.
+To create garments, I needed more knowledge – how to draw patterns and how to make clothes out of them.
+So I did a few short courses at Central Saint Martins and the London College of Fashion.
 During this time I made a lot of dresses for my girlfriends.
 And they kept getting compliments and ordering more.
 I started dreaming of making dresses full time… This is when Fox in a Glove came to life.

 People often dread change.
 How did you feel?